2014 Delaware Fightin' Blue Hens football team

 The 2014 Delaware Fightin' Blue Hens football team represented the University of Delaware as a member of the Colonial Athletic Association (CAA) during the 2014 NCAA Division I FCS football season.
 Led by second-year head coach Dave Brock, the Fightin' Blue Hens compiled an overall record of 6–6 with a mark of 4–4 in conference play, placing in a four-way tie for fifth in the CAA.
 The team played home games at Delaware Stadium in Newark, Delaware.

-Previous season

-Delaware would start strong through the beginning of November, reaching a record of 7–2 (4–1 CAA) following a thrilling win at Towson.
-However, from that point, the Hens faded with a three-game losing streak to end the year at 7–5 (4–4 CAA).
-The slide was particularly painful for the faithful with the last loss coming from a frantic Villanova comeback to eliminate the Hens from playoff contention.

 Preseason

 Recruiting class

 Delaware announced the signing of 22 players on February 5, 2014.

 Transfers

 Three players transferred into Delaware for the 2014 Season: